Data for: An instantaneous voice synthesis neuroprosthesis

 Overview

-This repository contains the neural data recorded during speech tasks described in Wairagkar et al., “An instantaneous voice synthesis neuroprosthesis” (see Related works) and associated metadata (e.g., task identifier, task event times, what the prompted text was, behavioral measurements).
+This repository contains the neural data recorded during speech tasks described in Wairagkar et al., “An instantaneous voice synthesis neuroprosthesis”, Nature 2025 (see Related works) and associated metadata (e.g., task identifier, task event times, what the prompted text was, behavioral measurements).

 The participant was instructed to attempt to speak the sentences cued on screen in front of him at his own pace.
 The data are segmented into individual trials of “go” period where the participant attempted to speak each sentence.
-Data are organized into blocks of multiple sentences that were run during each session.
+Data are organized into multiple experimental sessions.
 The data contains pre-processed (log-transformed, normalized, and smoothed) spike-band power and threshold crossing features, cued sentences text, and the brain-to-voice decoder that ran in closed-loop during the session to synthesize voice from neural activity in real-time.
+Additionally, speech timings and time-aligned target speech features are provided.
 For some datasets, other non-invasive biosignals are provided.
 The related paper describes the signal processing pipeline used to generate these data in detail.
 Link to the code for brain-to-voice synthesis is available in the Related works (https://github.com/Neuroprosthetics-Lab/brain-to-voice-2025).

 Human subjects data